FoxLisk/alttp-notes/all bosses no eg/glitches.md

  1. place another bomb
  1. do 2 frames south
     * use the zazak's animation to time this
+    * or do the sword out method the same as the south somaria above
+      * TODO: can you do the sword out thing before placing the bomb to have more time?
  1. pick up the bomb, tap ^ to snap, throw the bomb, walk down. you'll come down from the top of the screen.

 ## West Somaria